dscp46/rpt-agent/doc/Protocol.md

 This format constitutes the payload of a LoRaWAN packet regardless of its nature (command, reply, advertisement).

-### RCCP over APRS
+### RRCP over APRS
 Due to the nature of APRS messages (lack of integrity protection, lack of replay resistance), a message integrity tag is appended to each message.

 #### Message format
-A RCCP over APRS message is composed as the concatenation of the following:
+A RRCP over APRS message is composed as the concatenation of the following:
   - A 3 bytes **Header** of fixed value "RC!"
   - A 6 bytes **Message Sequence Number** (SEQ) field.
     - Its content is the base64-encoded representation of a 32 bits monotonic unsigned integer sequence counter.